itu-devops/itu-minitwit-ci/README.md

 Now we are ready to trigger the workflow.
 If all of the above went well, a new version of _ITU-MiniTwit_ should be build, tested, delivered, and deployed on every new commit to the repository.

+To trigger the workflow, we can either push a new commit to the repository, or we can manually trigger the workflow from the GitHub Actions tab.
+Click on the `Actions` tab and select the `continous-deployment` workflow.
+Click on the `Run workflow` button and select the branch you want to deploy.

 ![](images/triggered_workflow.png)

 ---